billzhong/baidupan/README.md

 BaiduPan Downloader
 ===================

-This script will fetch BaiduPan's real URL and call `wget` to download.
+This script will fetch BaiduPan's real download URL and call `wget` to download.

 GetIt
 -----